America at war! (1941– ) (Part 1)

 This will be the first income tax paid under the 1941 act, passed last September, which sharply increased rates and lowered exemptions to include many additional thousands of wage-earners.

-Must file return
+Must file returns

 All single persons having gross incomes of $750 and all married persons with gross incomes of $1,500 must file returns.